HarrisonOates/meetcode/items/report.md

    * Class SyntaxHighlighting.Parser, whole file
    * Class SyntaxHighlighting.Tokenizer, whole file
    * Class SyntaxHighlighting.Token, whole file
+   * Class QuestionFragment and DirectMessageFragment form the UI front-end for displaying highlighted syntax
    * Additional description:
      * Users are able to input code in comments in between two sets of three backticks, and this code will be highlighted according to our custom colour scheme.
 Token types are stored in Token, with the classification of the text into tokens happening in the ```next()``` method in the Tokenizer class.
      The Parser calls ```next()``` repeatedly until the end of the text and transforms the tokenized query into HTML, applying the colours appropriately.